Inside The Royal Palace Of Madrid

 The Royal Palace of Madrid is the official residence of the royal family of Spain in Madrid city.
 It is the largest Palace in Western Europe and one the largest in the world.
 You can witness centuries of Spanish history and culture inside the Royal Palace of Madrid.
 The Palace has been home to Kings of Spain from Charles III to Alfonso XIII.
 It's one of the few places that are open to the public to visit.
 Around 2 million people visit annually to witness the historical rooms, art and treasure inside the Royal Palace of Madrid.

 The Palace is built in the form of a square that looks out over a large courtyard with a parade ground and galleries, and it is said to be inspired by the sketches Bernini made for the construction of the Louvre in Paris.
 You'll even get a glimpse of royal life via the stately dining room, the royal chapel, and the crown jewel of the Palace, the throne room.
 Home to weapons and armour used by Spanish royalty since the 13th century, it's one of the world's most impressive collections of its kind.
-The attractions in Royal Palace of Madrid comprise over 3000 rooms.
-The attraction includes The Throne room, The Royal Armoury, the Painting Gallery, Main Staircase, designed by Sabatini, Hall of Columns, Gasparini's Hall, Royal Kitchen, Gala Dining Room, Royal Chapel, and the Hall Of Halberdiers, turned into the Guards Room by Charles III.
+The attractions in the Royal Palace of Madrid comprise over 3000 rooms.
+The attraction includes The Throne room, The Royal Armoury, the painting Gallery, the main staircase, designed by Sabatini, Hall of Columns, Gasparini's Hall, Royal Kitchen, Gala Dining Room, Royal Chapel, and the Hall Of Halberdiers, turned into the Guards Room by Charles III.

 The Throne Room